chrisbrocklesby/extrajs/README.md

 **HTML with extras, Just enough JS, skip the framework...**

-ExtraJS is a tiny HTML add-on that brings a few missing extras to standard markup: reactive bindings with `((...))` and inline behavior via `xjs`.
+ExtraJS is a tiny HTML add-on that brings a few missing extras to standard markup: reactive bindings with `((...))` and inline behavior via `xjs` or `data-xjs`.
 The JavaScript layer is intentionally small and secondary — it exists to power those HTML-first features.

 ```
 ((title))